The Steam Man of the Praries 1868

 The robots in Čapek's work eventually rise against humanity, with the ultimate goal of obtaining their freedom.
 As they become self aware, they start to display the emotions of anger, resentment and the desire for autonomy and freedom.
 It seems in the end, the fundamentals difference between the two publications was genre.
 L. Frank Baum create his mechanical man in a fantasy book filled with magic.
 So, even though it was published six years earlier, he could have taken the easy way out and justified the existence of the character as reliant on magic to function.

-More Early Books About Robots
+Books About Early Robots

 "The Machine Stops" by E.M.
 Forster in 1909, it's a short story about a world in which humanity lives underground and relies on advanced machinery to survive, including robots that attend to people's needs.
 It explores themes of technology's impact on society and the dangers of dependence on technology.